 This is a complaint for specific performance and damages filed by TMA Australia Pty.
 Ltd. and its local subsidiary, TMA Group Philippines, Inc. (TMAP), against PCSO as regards their contract for the supply of lotto paper.
-The complainants subsequently amended their complaint to include POSC and Philippine Gaming Management Corporation (PGMC) as defendants.
+The complainants subsequently amended their complaint to include POSC Systems Corporation (POSC) and Philippine Gaming Management Corporation (PGMC) as defendants.
 They prayed for a temporary restraining order and/or writ of preliminary injunction to enjoin all defendants from doing anything in violation or derogation of the contractual terms of the Joint Venture Agreement (JVA) dated December 4, 2009 for the supply of lotto paper.
 No damages were prayed for against POSC.

 On June 22, 2017, a Notice of Dismissal dated June 15, 2017 was received from TMAP praying for the dismissal of the Supplemental Complaint against POSC pursuant to Section 1 of Rule 17.
 No objection was interposed to and/or comment on the Notice of Dismissal.
 Thus, in an Order dated June 28, 2017, the court dismissed the case against POSC.
-As of December 31, 2018, the case is dismissed against POSC.